 Relative Risk: Relative risk is simply the ratio of the standard deviation of the portfolio to the standard deviation of the risk index.
 The statistic reveals how much of the variation of the risk index is "shared" by the portfolio.
-A relative risk of 1.0 indicates that the portfolio has the same level of return variability as the risk index.
-A relative risk of less than 1.0 indicates that the portfolio has shown a lower dispersion of returns than the index.
+A relative risk of 1.0 indicates that the portfolio has shown a lower dispersion of returns than the index.
 A relative risk in excess of 1.0 indicates that the portfolio returns have been more dispersed than those of the index.